continuous alignment

 $npm install -g @openthink/think$think initRequires Node 22.5+.

 think initwrites auto-logging instructions into your project's CLAUDE.md — your agents start logging work immediately.
-The curator and summary features use the Claude Agent SDK and require a Claude subscription.v3 alpha Try the alpha: vector recall, daemon, MCP server$npm install -g @openthink/think@alphav3 reads v2 storage.
+The curator and summary features use the Claude Agent SDK and require a Claude subscription.Upgrading from v2? v3 reads v2 storage.
 First launch reindexes existing memories into the vector store automatically — no manual migration step.

 -